Linear Algebra

 • All quizzes are written under the assumption that you are studying the material at least 6 hours per week outside of class.

 Participation: Participation means that you in some way demonstrate intellectual involvement in the course.
 It does not necessarily mean that you ask questions and volunteer answers.
-Active participation may include your working lots of exercises, taking advantage of office hours, and displaying preparedness, dedication and intellectual curiosity.
+Active participation may include your working lots of exercises, taking advantage of office hours, and displaying preparedness, dedication, and intellectual curiosity.
 Things that could cause you to lose participation points include sleeping in class, excessive absence, texting in class, or rude behaviors.
 (Not that you would do any of these things!)

 Midterms: The midterms are closed-book and closed-notes.
 We'll have the first midterm after we finish chapters 1, 2, and 3.
-This will probably be around February 29th (I'll give you an exact date closer to that time).
-We'll have the second midterm after we finish chapters 4 and 6.
-This will probably be around April 9th (again, I'll give you an exact date closer to that time).
+This will probably be around February 15th (I'll give you an exact date closer to that time).
+We'll have the second midterm after we finish chapters 4, 5, and 6.
+This will probably be around April 5th (again, I'll give you an exact date closer to that time).
 Note that the second midterm will definitely be after the drop deadline.

 Final Exam: The final exam is comprehensive, covering material from chapters 1, 2, 3, 4, 6, and 7.
 It is closed-book and closed-notes.
-It is scheduled for 4:00-6:50pm on Wednesday, May 9.
+Times and dates are set by the university.
+The final is scheduled for Thursday, April 30.
+The 9:30-10:45 class has their final 8:00-10:50am.
+The 2:00-3:15 class has their final 12:30-3:20pm.

 Grading:

-The 10-point grading scale is used:
+The 10-point grading scale is:

 A: 90100